orion3000/albert/README.md

 # Project structure

 Created one api app with startapp.
-If this was more a more extensive api with more models would have used a core app and added additional apps like user, card, etc, etc.
+If this was a more extensive api with more models I would have used a core app and added additional apps like user, card, etc, etc.
 Used json for default renderers and parsers.
 Included docker and docker compose files to allow for locally using posgres as db.
+Travis CI is setup with the `.travis.yml` file.

     ├── ccvalidate
     │   ├── api